 On this page

-Provide your customer end users with a fast, efficient method to engage with IT support.
+In SolarWinds Service Desk (SWSD), you can provide your customer end users with a fast, efficient method to engage with IT support.
 The Chat feature delivers instant access to agents who can offer assistance and resources to ensure smooth workflow productivity.

 Setup > Global Settings > Service Desk Settings.

 Benefits of incorporating chat into your service management processes:

 - Improve employee and user satisfaction by providing a direct communication channel for instant interaction with agents.

 - Connect end users to the resources they need in a timely manner.

 - Increase the productivity of your agents by providing a chat queue that lets them efficiently engage simultaneously with multiple end users.

 - Improve first-touch-resolution and time-to-resolution metrics, which can reduce your cost per ticket.